 A third of the WPI student body represents women from a wide-range of backgrounds and varied academic interests.
 There are many avenues of support for women on campus including the Office of Women’s Programs and student-run clubs such as Women in Computer Science (WICS), Women in Electrical and Computer Engineering (WECE) and programs like ‘Girls Night Out’ which is run through the Athena Project, sponsored by the Office of Undergraduate Admissions.
 For more information on women at WPI, see the admissions page that details a number of programs and opportunities for women on our campus.

 WPI is supportive of individuality and freedom of expression.
 The Alliance is a student-run organization that celebrates and supports the LGBTQ community on campus through weekly meetings, celebrations and provides a safe environment for students to discuss issues facing the LGBTQ community at large.
 Interested in learning more?
 Contact the Office of Multicultural Affairs at firstname.lastname@example.org

-While the true definition of multiculturalism can’t be limited to the aspects mentioned above, the above attributes are just some of the forms of multiculturalism you’ll find on the WPI campus.
-Interested in contributing to the multicultural experience at WPI?
+While the true definition of diversity can’t be limited to the aspects mentioned above, the above attributes are just some of the forms of diversity you’ll find on the WPI campus.
+Interested in contributing to the diversity experience at WPI?
 Apply and see if there’s a place for you on the WPI campus!